 - If your motion to withdraw plea is denied, the judge will proceed to sentencing;

-- If your motion to withdraw plea is granted, your case will reopen, and you will enter a not guilty plea and the case will start over at the arraignment.
+- If your motion to withdraw plea is granted, your case will reopen, you will enter a not guilty plea, and the case will start over at the arraignment.

-It's important to make note here that if you decide to file a motion to withdrawal your guilty or no-contest plea, it means any plea bargain that you were offered by the Los Angeles County prosecutor is no longer valid.
+It's important to note here that if you decide to file a motion to withdrawal your guilty or no-contest plea, it means any plea bargain that the Los Angeles County prosecutor offered you is no longer valid.

 Can You Withdraw Your Plea After Being Convicted?